alexisInSAR/EZ-InSAR/EZINSAR_BIN/docs/EZ-InSAR_tutorial-Part-II.md

 # Install the mintpy requirements first and then the source code.
 cd $tool_DIR
+conda install -c conda-forge --file ./MintPy/requirements.txt

+#Close and restart the shell for changes to take effect
-conda install -c conda-forge --file ./MintPy/requirements.txt python -m pip install -e ./MintPy
+python -m pip install -e ./MintPy
 ```